ar-pa/circles-hierarchy/README.md

 # circles-hierarchy
-Implementation of A Sweep-Line Algorithm for the Inclusion Hierarchy among Circles
+Implementation of A Sweep-Line Algorithm for the Inclusion Hierarchy Among Circles

 [Here](https://projecteuclid.org/download/pdf_1/euclid.jjiam/1150725475) is the link to the paper.